learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 - `User#recipes`
 should return all of the recipes this user has recipe cards for
 - `User#add_recipe_card`
-should accept a recipe instance as an argument, and create a new recipe card for this user and the given recipe
+should accept a recipe instance as an argument, as well as a date and rating, and create a new recipe card for this user and the given recipe
 - `User#declare_allergen`
 should accept an ingredient instance as an argument, and create a new allergen instance for this user and the given ingredient
 - `User#allergens`